BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 12. token destruction event

 ### 12.1 Create token destruction event
+- Introduction
+    - Destroy the specified amount of equity under the account and redeem the main equity of the chain
+    - Main and external equity cannot be destroyed
+    - The redeemed main equity will return to the recipientId address

 - The full name of the interface: `trDestroyAsset`
 - Interface abbreviation：`tdya`